paulozoom/jquery-readingtime/README.md

 # jQuery Reading Time

-jQuery Plugin to estimate the reading time of any element, with configurable *words per minute*.
+jQuery Plugin to estimate the reading time of any element.

 ## Installation